Batteries vs. Supercapacitors? The Answer is Both.

 So, the Answer Might Be “Both”

-There are a range of applications where supercapacitors help batteries: smoothing intermittent renewables, grid stability, electric vehicle drive trains, and AI datacenter microgrids to name a few.
+There are a range of applications where supercapacitors help batteries: smoothing intermittent renewables, grid stability, electric vehicle drive trains, and AI data center microgrids to name a few.
 A battery is needed to provide longer duration energy storage capacity while a supercapacitor is needed to respond to rapid power fluctuations in the system.

 Previous